whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 			- 00:14:44
-				- Ray talks to Elliot about basketball, what he sees, what they want you to see, which one is the truth maybe the truth doesn't matter and maybe that what we think is all we have
+				- Ray talks to Elliot about basketball, what he sees, what they want you to see, which one is the truth maybe the truth doesn"t matter and maybe that what we think is all we have

 			- 00:50:00
 				- Phillip talking with Angela (at dinner)